Yerinsfluxus/fluxdocs/FRONTEND_AND_DESIGN_REQUIREMENTS_SME_UNIFIED_IDENTITY.md

 The SME mobile app is a brand-new app.
 It signs an identity in via Riverly's unified identity endpoints, enrolls them in the SME product, and from then on operates against the `/api/v1/sme/*` endpoints.
 All transfer / banking work flows through Anchor on the backend; frontend just calls our endpoints.

-### Authentication
+### Authentication & onboarding

+The SME app always operates in SME context.
+No product picker is ever shown to the user — the app automatically asks the backend to scope the session to SME and routes the user through enrollment if no SME membership exists yet.

 - On launch: check for a stored product-scoped JWT (`product: "SME"`).
-If valid → home.
+If valid → home (A8).
 If absent or expired → sign-in screen.
 - On sign-in: call `POST /api/v1/identity/login` with `{ identifier, password }`.
+Then immediately follow up with `POST /api/v1/identity/switch-product` body `{ productType: "SME" }`.
 Handle:
-  - Success with SME membership → call `POST /api/v1/identity/switch-product` with `{ productType: "SME" }` to get the product JWT.
-Store it.
-  - Success but no SME membership yet → push the user into the SME enrollment flow (business basics → KYB upload), which calls `POST /api/v1/identity/products/sme/enroll`.
-  - Device verification required → show OTP screen, post to `POST /api/v1/auth/login/verify-device` (existing endpoint, reused).
+  - `switch-product` returns 200 with a product JWT → store it, go to A8 (dashboard); the banner reflects current KYB status via `GET /api/v1/sme/profile`.
+  - `switch-product` returns "no SME membership" → identity exists but isn't enrolled in SME yet.
+Keep the identity JWT, route the user through A2 (business basics) which calls `POST /api/v1/sme/enroll`.
+After enrollment, repeat `switch-product` to get the SME JWT, then go to A8.
-  - Locked / suspended → show the relevant message and a "contact support" CTA.
+  - Login itself fails (bad credentials, locked, suspended) → show the relevant message.
 - On sign-up: call `POST /api/v1/identity/signup` with `{ fullname, email, phone, password }`.
-Email + phone OTP verification using existing OTP endpoints.
-Then route into business basics → KYB.
+Then A2 (business basics) → enrollment → `switch-product` → A8 (dashboard).
 - Logout: `POST /api/v1/identity/logout`, clear stored tokens, return to sign-in.

+The `availableProducts` array on the login response is used **only** by Settings → "Your other Riverly products" (SW1) to surface which other Riverly products this email has access to.
+It is not used to route the user to a different in-app context.

+### KYB lifecycle on the dashboard

+The dashboard (A8) drives the entire KYB experience.
+The frontend should:

+- On every dashboard load, call `GET /api/v1/sme/profile` and inspect the `kybStatus` field.
+Map to one of: `NotStarted` / `PendingReview` / `Rejected` / `Approved`.
+- Render the banner + balance card + action-button enablement based on that status (per the four states described under A8 in the design section).
+- Tapping the banner opens A3 (if Not Started or Rejected) or A4 (if Pending Review).
+- When the user finishes uploading on A3 and taps "Submit for review", call `POST /api/v1/sme/kyb/documents` once per file as they're uploaded, then `POST /api/v1/sme/kyb/submit` to flip status to PendingReview.
+Update local cache, return user to dashboard.
+- Listen for the `kyb.status_changed` push notification — when received, refresh `GET /api/v1/sme/profile` and re-render.
+This is how the dashboard transitions from PendingReview to Approved or Rejected without the user having to manually refresh.

 ### Token handling